ikarus-project/ikarus/docs/website/01_theory/feRequirements.md

  and with this you can develop your local finite element.

 !!! hint "Affordance"
-        It is good style to indicate that you can not fulfill an affordance by throwing an appropriate exception!
+        It is good style to indicate that you cannot fulfill an affordance by throwing an appropriate exception!

 # FE result requirements